ConnectNowUK/docs/docs/general/flow-builder.md

 You can create a workflow that is triggered under specific circumstances which performs specific actions.
 Some examples include:

 -   Inspect and mutate or halt a chat message before it is sent.
 This effectively creates a 'Blocked Phrases' function.
--   Provide a flow to send common phrases in a single click, saving interaction time.
+-   Provide a Flow to send common phrases in a single click, saving interaction time.
 You can even inject the customer's information in to the message.
 -   Send an API request to an external system when the query status changes, or on a button click.
 You can even program in forms for data capture before firing the request.

 ::: tip
-Note that rendering forms in the UI during a flow is only possible on the "manual" [trigger type](#trigger-types).
+Note that rendering forms in the UI during a Flow is only possible on the "manual" [trigger type](#trigger-types).
 :::

 ## Trigger types